stan-roelofs/minilog/README.md

-# klog
+# minilog
-A kotlin logging library
+A tiny logging library written in Kotlin